mik-tf/zanominer/README.md

 - `install` - Install the script in system path
 - `uninstall` - Remove the script from system path
 - `build` - Run full installation and setup
-- `show_services` - Display status of all Zano services
+- `services` - Display status of all Zano services
 - `start` - Start all Zano services
 - `stop` - Stop all Zano services
 - `restart` - Restart all Zano services